Guidepoint: Regulatory issue with insider trading

 In 2010, there were allegations that an expert who provided expert network services gave confidential information to a third party who traded on that information in violation of the federal securities law.
 That resulted in a strong regulatory focus on the industry and its investment firm clients.
 Charges were not brought against Guidepoint.
 According to Integrity Research, “Although Guidepoint was mentioned in insider trading complaints, its compliance procedures protected it from accusations of wrong doing.”

-Philanthropy

-Guidepoint donates to and sponsors a number of charitable causes, including Teach for America, Harlem RBI, New York Cares, City Harvest, and the United Way of America.

-Guidepoint founder and CEO Albert Sebag is a board member for service organization Repair the World.